 - 1. All female dairy cattle four (4) months of age and over must bear evidence of official calfhood vaccination against brucellosis with a legible, official tattoo visible in the right ear. - 2.
-All dairy cattle, all bulls 18 months of age and over, and non-virgin bulls less than 18 months of age changing ownership require an official identification eartag. - 3.
+All dairy cattle and all bulls changing ownership that are 18 months of age and over, or non-virgin bulls less than 18 months, require an official identification tag. - 3.
 All bulls 18 months of age and over, and non-virgin bulls less than 18 months of age, require a negative individual PCR trichomoniasis test performed within 60 days prior to change of ownership, except bulls used solely for exhibition that were confined to the exhibition location, without access to mature female cattle and will return directly to the premises of origin after exhibition.
-If testing is required, the sample must be run individually and cannot be pooled.

-- 4. Acceptable methods for official identification of cattle include: - a.
+Pooled samples are not acceptable for testing. - 4.
+Acceptable methods for official identification of cattle include: - a.
 Official USDA individual identification eartags: - i.
-National Uniform Eartagging System (NUES) eartags: - USDA metal brucellosis calfhood vaccination (orange) eartags for females - USDA metal "silver brite" eartags - ii.
+National Uniform Eartagging System (NUES) eartags:

+- USDA metal brucellosis calfhood vaccination (orange) eartags for females - USDA metal "silver brite" eartags - ii.
 Animal Identification Number (AIN) eartag (15 digits long, must begin with 840, usually Radio Frequency Identification Devices [RFID]) - b.
-Breed registration tattoos with accompanying registration paperwork. - 5.
+Legible breed registration tattoos with accompanying registration paperwork. - 5.
 It is unlawful to remove official identification eartags.
 Requests to remove an official identification eartag must be submitted to CDFA, AHFSS in writing at least 72 hours prior to the need to remove the eartag.
 The request must include a photo of the eartag, the reason the eartag must be removed, and all other official eartags on the animal.